Malin Head to Fanad Lighthouse (80km)

 Sweeping around a long bend, the endpoint of Old Head of Kinsale, at long last, comes into view.
 Let the ocean breeze push you along the last few kilometres on this iconic headland, with cliffs on either side of you as, after 1,600km of cycling, you complete the Wild Atlantic Way Cycle.

-Taking time to visit the phenomenal Signature Points, friendly towns, soaring mountains and endless coastlines gives you a deep connection with the Wild Atlantic Way.
+Taking time to visit the phenomenal landmarks, friendly towns, soaring mountains and endless coastlines gives you a deep connection with the Wild Atlantic Way.
 Check out our Wild Atlantic Way page for even more great ways to enjoy this majestic part of the world.